-What’s the process of getting my music into Soundslice?
+What’s the process of scanning my music into Soundslice?

 For step-by-step details on how it works, see here.